TheFault666/Alternate-Voice/README.md

 # Introduction
-  Boiler plate personal assisstant to help users and developers to automate day to day tasks
+  Boiler plate personal assistant to help users and developers to automate day to day tasks

 # Requirements:
   - Python Version > 2.11